Scion (role-playing game)

 Scion is a series of role-playing games published by White Wolf, Inc and Onyx Path Publishing.
 The first core rule book, Scion: Hero. was released on April 13, 2007.
 The second volume, Scion: Demigod, was released on September 12, 2007, and the third, Scion: God, was released on January 23, 2008.
 The Scion Companion began release in sections March 2008, as a PDF direct download.
 Scion: Ragnarok was released on January 21, 2009.
 A second edition was announced in August 2012, changing the setting and also updating the system from the previous Storytelling System to the new Storypath system.
 This second edition was released for public purchase on June 5, 2019.
+A third edition was announced in June 2026, with the intent of updating the rules to the Storypath Ultra set.

 Setting

 Scion is a role-playing game wherein players take on the roles of mortal descendants of gods tasked with working as the hands of their parents in the mortal world; while the first edition focused on a singular antagonist in the form of the recently escaped Titans (powerful, primordial embodiments of concepts such as water, chaos or light), the second edition does not automatically place this at the forefront.

 The pantheons presented draw from mythology across the world, giving players the ability to associate their characters with any of the pantheons presented in the game.
 Portrayals of the gods differ between editions, ranging from a minor renaming (e.g. the Greek Gods were renamed from the "Dodekatheoi" to simply the "Theoi") to major changes (e.g. the first edition treats the African diaspora's Loa as a single pantheon, whereas second edition makes a distinction between the Yoruban Orisha and the African diaspora religions' Lwa).